breatheco-de/exercise-starwars-blog-api/README.md

 # ![alt text](https://assets.breatheco.de/apis/img/images.php?blob&random&cat=icon&tags=breathecode,32) StarWars Blog API

-It is recomended to develop this project in conjuntion with the [StartWars Blog Reading List](https://github.com/breatheco-de/exercise-starwars-blog-reading-list), you will eventually integrate both projects and have a fully functional applications with backend and front-end.
+It is recomended to develop this project in conjuntion with the [StarWars Blog Reading List](https://github.com/breatheco-de/exercise-starwars-blog-reading-list), you will eventually integrate both projects and have a fully functional applications with backend and front-end.

-Today we are going to build one API to manage a blog (about StartWars), users on this blog will be able to list planets, list characters and create or remove favorites.
+Today we are going to build one API to manage a blog (about StarWars), users on this blog will be able to list planets, list characters and create or remove favorites.

 To allow users to do all of this, we must follow these steps:

-1. Start by modeling the database: Create a database and the tables needed to store that information, you may have already done this when you did the StartWars DataModeling project in [python/flask](https://github.com/breatheco-de/exercise-starwars-data-modeling) or [node/express](https://github.com/breatheco-de/starwars-data-model-typeorm-node)
+1. Start by modeling the database: Create a database and the tables needed to store that information, you may have already done this when you did the StarWars DataModeling project in [python/flask](https://github.com/breatheco-de/exercise-starwars-data-modeling) or [node/express](https://github.com/breatheco-de/starwars-data-model-typeorm-node)
 2. Build your endpoints using Flask or Express (depending on your cohort main language).
 3. Constantly test your endpoitns with postman.